pymc-devs/symbolic-pymc/_sources/tensorflow-simplification-example.rst.txt

     |  |  |  Tensor(Const):0,	dtype=float32,	shape=[],	"sub/y:0"
     |  |  |  |  0.9189385

-From :numref:`hier-normal-graph-print` we can see that \ ``grappler``\  is not applying enough algebraic simplifications (e.g. it doesn't remove multiplications with :math:`1` or reduce the :math:`\left(\mu + x - \mu \right)^2` term
+From :ref:`hier-normal-graph-print` we can see that \ ``grappler``\  is not applying enough algebraic simplifications (e.g. it doesn't remove multiplications with :math:`1` or reduce the :math:`\left(\mu + x - \mu \right)^2` term